xsmh/qin-doov-hacking/README.md

 4. Download the appropriate *.img.gz from the [latest build of DumberOS](https://github.com/miki151/dumbdroid_build/releases/latest) onto the Linux ISO or the 2nd USB drive.
 Choose between G-apps and Vanilla (Micro-g).
 For the F21 pro use the "30" version, for all other phones use "31".
 5. After the download has finished, extract (unzip) the file by right clicking on it and then clicking `Extract here`.
 Do **NOT** simply rename it to .img from .img.gz.
 6. Run this command from fastboot**D**
-`fastboot flash system "Downloads/???.img"` but replace `???` with the actual filename and wait for it to finish.
-    > [!NOTE]
-    > The `"Downloads/???.img"` path assumes you extracted the DumberOS image inside the Downloads folder of the live Linux image.
+`fastboot flash system "Downloads/???.img"` but replace `???` with the actual filename and wait for it to finish. **Note:** The `"Downloads/???.img"` path assumes you extracted the DumberOS image inside the Downloads folder of the live Linux image.
 8. Run `fastboot reboot` and wait for the device to reboot.
 If Orange State warning appears, press the power button to proceed and wait 5-10 minutes for the new OS to boot.